• Menu

 This unique program and partnership has proven to be beneficial for all involved.
 The dogs are well cared for and receive around-the-clock attention and training.
 The carefully selected inmate handlers learn new skills and develop traits such as confidence, dedication, and patience.

-Following their stay in prison, the dogs will return to a home environment and resume exposure training with a volunteer foster.
+Following their stay in prison, the dogs will return to a home environment and resume exposure training with a volunteer Raiser.
 At this time, around 15 months of age, we will verify the health and physical condition of the dogs through a variety of health clearances.

 Dog wearing graduate hat and holding diploamFinal Training